cosmic-knowledge/docs/overview/terminology.md

 Another example includes productivity apps that have a kanban, calendar, and todo view.

-## pod
+### pod

-Responsible for managing data "Word Document", "Notion Page", or "Blender File".
+Responsible for managing data.
+Like a "Word Document", "Notion Page", or "Blender File".

 A _pod_ is to documents as a class is to bytes.